 Picture this: you start your computer and wait.
 And wait.
 And wait some more.
 When your desktop finally shows its face, things don’t get any better.
-Your Internet is sluggish, your programs are taking forever to load, and your cursor is dragging 20 seconds behind your mouse.
-You might have tried to open too many programs at once.
+Your Internet is sluggish, your programmes are taking forever to load, and your cursor is dragging 20 seconds behind your mouse.
+You might have tried to open too many programmes at once.
 Or…You might be infected.

 Blatant signs of infection